 Years ago, I had considered including the Fundy Footpath in my book Discover Canada: 100 Inspiring Outdoor Adventures.
 But I didn’t after speaking with someone from New Brunswick who said the trail was poorly marked.

-I am happy to report that the trail is exceptionally well-marked in 2021.
+I am happy to report that the trail as of 2021 the Fundy Footpath is exceptionally well-marked.
 If you can follow a white blaze through the woods, then in theory you almost don’t need a map.
 I say almost, as there are a few places where it’s tricky.
 Those places are primarily around river or stream crossings where a map does make sense of where the trail is headed.
 In addition, a map, shows the location of campsites which is extremely helpful.

 You will find kilometre signs almost every kilometre.
 There were perhaps three or four kilometres over four days where I didn’t see a sign.
 It isn’t until you’re about halfway into the hike, that you run into new kilometre signs.
 They match up with the map provided in the Fundy Footpath Hiker’s Guide Book so I much preferred them.